Centre for

 Over the year, the Centre plans to launch diverse projects such as research residencies, fellowships for academic writing, doctoral scholarships, and support for publications in top-tier journals.
 In-house initiatives such as textbook development, bibliometric studies, and institutional surveys are also under development.

-The Center also envisions hosting workshops on integral economics, annual academic conferences, and industry-government policy conclaves, while leveraging digital platforms and scholarly networks to broaden access to knowledge and foster engagement beyond academia.
-In the long term, the Center for Integral Economics is committed to cultivating a globally connected, interdisciplinary ecosystem of researchers, educators, and practitioners.
+The Centre also envisions hosting workshops on integral economics, annual academic conferences, and industry-government policy conclaves, while leveraging digital platforms and scholarly networks to broaden access to knowledge and foster engagement beyond academia.
+In the long term, the Centre for Integral Economics is committed to cultivating a globally connected, interdisciplinary ecosystem of researchers, educators, and practitioners.

 Events